oupo1337/velibs/README.md

 #### docker compose

-If you want to start the project using docker compose, simply type:
+If you want to start the project using docker compose, run this command:

 ```
 docker compose --profile production up